lonyelon/SC08v2/doc/instructions-and-microcode.md

-# ssc08v02 instructions and modifiers
+# SC08v2 default instruction set

 The table below explains what every instruction in the CPU does.
 Every byte value not in the list is assumed to be `NOI.noa`, no instruction.